thearifismail/xjoin-operator/controllers/components/README.md

-This package contains the code to manage pipeline components.
-A component is a piece of the pipeline that needs to be managed by CRUD operations e.g. a Kafka Connector.
+This package contains the code to manage synchronizer components.
+A component is a piece of the synchronizer that needs to be managed by CRUD operations e.g. a Kafka Connector.

 `manager.go` contains the logic to perform the CRUD operations on a set of components.